Further Results and Discussions on Random Cayley Graphs

 \section{Abstract}

-Consider the random Cayley graph of a finite group $G$ with respect to $k$ generators chosen uniformly at random, with $1 \ll \log k \ll \log \lvert G \rvert$.
-A conjecture of Aldous and Diaconis asserts, for $k \gg \log \lvert G \rvert$, that the random walk on this graph exhibits cutoff at a time which is a function only of $\lvert G \rvert$ and $k$.
-The conjecture is verified for all Abelian groups.
+Consider the random Cayley graph of a finite group $G$ with respect to $k$ generators chosen uniformly at random, with $1 \ll k \lesssim \log |G|$.
+The results of this article supplement those in the three main papers on random Cayley graphs, namely \cite{HOt:rcg:abe:cutoff,HOt:rcg:matrix,HOt:rcg:abe:geom}.
+The majority of the results are inspired by a `universality' conjecture of Aldous and Diaconis~\cite{AD:conjecture}.